seanzw/ETHZ-CG-2014/Exercise 4 & 6 BRDF & Perlin Noise/README.md

 ### Spatially Varying BRDF
 I tried to use perlin noise but still can't figure out how to generate the rusty steel.
 Here I just generate some weird marble texture.
 The generator of perlin noise comes from [here](https://github.com/ashima/webgl-noise)

+### Wood
+Apply 3D Perlin noise to get a wood texture.

+### Marble
+Apply 3D Perlin noise to get a marble texture.